JereKuusela/valheim-esp/publish/README.md

 # Changelog

+- v1.7:
+	- Adds support for new noise parameters.
+	- Removes minimap coordinates as redundant.
+	- Fixes locations not showing generator info.

 - v1.6:
 	- Added commands for toggling settings on/off (can be bound to keys).
 	- Added separate settings for spawner trigger, limit and spawn ranges.